 Object Description

-A finely restrung Ancient Roman necklace composed of circular glass beads of different shapes and hues of black.
-The beads gradually increase in size towards the centre and feature a pendant-like drop formed from an ellipsoid bead and an oblong bead decorated on two sides with seven incisions in the shape of a flower.
-Each bead is unique in translucency, texture and shapes which create a mosaic-like impression.
-The necklace testify to the popularity of glass ornaments across the Roman Empire.
-The necklace is finished with a silver-plated clasp (please be aware the clasp has not been professionally tied).
+A finely restrung Ancient Roman necklace composed of glass beads of different hues of black.
+The beads include cylindrical, discoid, and spherical, increasing in size towards the centre.
+The necklace features a pendant-like drop formed from four beads, and a hooped bead, through which the necklace is secured.
+Each bead is unique in translucency, texture, shape and size, which create a mosaic-like impression.
+The necklace testifies to the popularity of glass ornaments across the Roman Empire.
+The necklace is finished with a gold-plated clasp (please be aware the clasp has not been professionally tied).